 Solution 5 – Remove and recreate your PIN

 Another way to fix this problem is to remove your PIN and create a new one.
 This is rather simple and you can do it by following these steps:

 - Open the Settings app and navigate to Accounts section.
 From the menu on the left select Sign-in options.

-- In the right pane, locate PIN section and click the Remove button.
+- In the right panel, locate PIN section and click the Remove button.

 - Click the Remove button once again to confirm that you want to remove your PIN.

 - Now enter your account password and click OK.